crunker99/sourcing-sound/README.md

 ## Initial Model

 A relatively simply CNN model was compiled in Python using Tensorflow with Keras.
 Each clip was downsampled to a sample rate of 16,000 samples per second, with a bit depth of 16 (2 to the 16 possible values per sample).
-The audio was converted to mel spectrograms with 60 filters.
+The audio was converted to Mel spectrograms with 60 filters.
 To increase examples of each class, these spectrograms were repeatedly randomly sliced which created a uniform shape of inputs for the model.

 After training for 100 epochs, the model's validation accuracy was not increasing anymore.
 On a hold-out set, the best model recorded about 53% accuracy.